 How to Prove Employer Negligence in a Construction Site Accident

 Not all construction site accidents are grounds for a lawsuit.
 Before you settle for a workers’ compensation claim, consider whether negligence played a role in your construction accident.
-An unsafe property condition, defective product, careless employer, or other factor may have contributed to the incident.
+An unsafe property condition, defective product, careless employer, or other factors may have contributed to the incident.
 If this is the case, you could recover more money in a lawsuit than a workers’ comp claim – or you could qualify for both.
-A conversation with an attorney could make all the difference to your future.
+A conversation with a construction site injury lawyer could make all the difference to your future.

 - Negligent employer.
 The Occupational Safety and Health Administration (OSHA) has standards in place to improve the safety of construction workers.
 Employers are responsible for obeying these rules.
 A breach of duty, such as failure to supply adequate safety gear or training is negligence.